Atlantic City Science Fair Hopes to Shrink ‘Digital Divide’ Among Youth of Color

 Jacqui Kennedy, one of Williams’ teenage Design Lab creators, said she sees things in an entirely different way since taking part in the STEAM classes.

-“Last year, I woke up every morning went through my morning routine and caught the bus to school,” Kennedy said.
-“On the way I would stare out the window and see street signs, buildings, streets, billboards, and other vehicles.
+“Last year, I woke up every morning, went through my morning routine and caught the bus to school,” Kennedy said.
+“On the way, I would stare out the window and see street signs, buildings, streets, billboards, and other vehicles.
 What makes this business card and logo more attractive?
-How did a graphic design transform into a tangible object?
+How did graphic design transform into a tangible object?

 “Now when I catch the bus to school, I see how the street signs, buildings, and billboards relate to what I’ve learned at the club.
-Since joining this program, I have gained insight to what it means to see the world through graphic design.
-The power to create,” Kennedy continued.
+Since joining this program, I have gained insight into what it means to see the world through graphic design: the power to create.”

 Tim Cook is Watch